313. Moe Baby Blues

 (originally aired April 27, 2003)

 The episode began.
 A bunch of stuff happened.
 Then the episode ended.
 That’s pretty much as good of a review as any for a lot of these shows.
 Most of the time I can scrounge up a couple topics of conversation, but I’m really at a loss for a majority of this one.
-I can’t make heads or tails out of the opening alone: getting struck down from singing copyrighted Christmas carols, Homer takes a crack at writing his own, but ultimately ends up writing an up-beat hate ballad about Flanders.
-Incredibly random and silly, but hey, he’s still got some of that BeSharps talent left, so okay.
+I can’t make heads or tails out of the opening alone: getting struck down from singing copyrighted Christmas carols, Homer takes a crack at writing his own, but ultimately ends up writing an up-beat hate ballad about Ned Flanders.
+Incredibly random and silly, but hey, he’s still got some of that Be Sharps talent left, so okay.
 Then David Byrne shows up out of nowhere and turns Homer’s song into a big sensation.
 We’re like four minutes into the episode and I’m seeing Homer’s record being mass-produced and him performing on stage with a celebrity to throngs of cheering fans.
 How is this happening?
 Why is this happening?
 Why has a song directly referring to a man from a small town become a nationwide phenomenon?
 Oh, whatever.
 The ultimate point of this is the Simpsons get tired of hearing the song over and over and want to get away for a while, so they decide to spend a weekend at a dude ranch.
 I guess this was the most logical way to get to this plot point.

 Tidbits and Quotes

 – For those who loved the joke about Homer taunting Ned about his dead wife last episode, we get another one here!
 One of the lyrics has Homer singing in a condescending manner, “Don’t yell at Ned!
 His wife is dead!”
-How fucking tasteless can this show get?
+How tasteless can this show get?

 – David Byrne sings and dances on the hood of his car, which stays in motion for some reason.
-Then he slips, falls into Moe’s car behind him, and is then kidnapped since Moe is a creepy weirdo, and possible celebrity killer.
+Then he slips, falls into Moe’s car behind him, and is then kidnapped since Moe is a creepy weirdo and possible celebrity killer.
 Or something.

 – The Lazy “I” Ranch sign is alright (“Formerly Wandering “I” Nudist Colony.”)

 – The only laugh I got from this episode came from good ol’ JTT.
 After diverting Lisa’s eyes away from a bucket of cow tongues and Cookie about to shoot a chicken tied to a stump, he directs her gaze to the clouds.
-A cloud shaped like a cute little lamb… who then gets its head cut off by a cloud axe.
+There’s a cloud shaped like a cute little lamb… who then gets its head cut off by a cloud axe.
 “Aw, dammit!”
 He gave the exclamation a real intensity, and in that accent to boot.

 – Maggie dances to Britney Spears in a Spears-type baby outfit for some Godforsaken reason, but what the fuck’s that radio doing there?
 Didn’t they come to the dude ranch because it was cut off from the media where they could hear Homer’s song?
 Also, the first joke we get at the dude ranch is the Rich Texan telling Comic Book Guy he could get Internet connection there.
 Why have the setup if you don’t even give a shit about it?